Employee Retention Tax Credit Extended to End of 2021 by American Rescue Plan Act

 For employers who qualify, including borrowers who took a loan under the initial PPP, the credit can be claimed against 50 percent of qualified wages paid, up to $10,000 per employee annually for wages paid between March 13 and Dec.
 31, 2020.

-For employers who qualify in 2021, including PPP recipients, the new law expands the credit and allows them to claim a credit against 70% of qualified wages paid.
+Employers who qualify, including PPP recipients, can claim a credit against 70% of qualified wages paid.
 Additionally, the amount of wages that qualifies for the credit is now $10,000 per employee per quarter for the first two quarters of 2021.
-So, an employer could claim $7,000 per quarter per employee or $14,000 for 2021.

-What Employers Qualify for the Employee Retention Credit?
+What Employers Qualify for the Employment Retention Credit?

 - A trade or business that was fully or partially suspended or had to reduce business hours due to a government order.
 The credit applies only for the portion of the quarter the business is suspended, not the entire quarter.